joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 ```
 where `--epoch` specifies the save model of which epoch to use.

-Note: You should comment out the 50th line in `src/dataset.py` then you can successfully run the code :)
+Note: You should comment out the 50th line in `src/dataset.py` so that you can successfully run the prediction code :)

 ## Experiments